Bath grab rails: safely in, safely out

 Common questions

-Often yes — shower rails and bath rails do different jobs.
-One vertical rail at the shower entrance doubles for both.
-Ask me at quote time.
+Often yes, because shower rails and bath rails do different jobs.
+One vertical rail at the shower entrance can double for both.
+Ask at quote time.

 Is there a weight limit on bath rails?

-AS 1428.1 specifies 110 kg / 1,100 N minimum.
-If the user is bariatric, tell me at quote stage and I'll specify a rail and fixing to suit.
+AS 1428.1 works to 110 kg / 1,100 N minimum.
+If the user is bariatric, mention it at quote stage so a rail and fixing can be specified for the higher load.

 Get a free quote